j3ffyang/container/docs/20190326_cp_k8s_deploy.md

 docker search tiller
 ```

-Then pick one from list
+Then pick one available from list

 ```
 docker pull sapcc/tiller:v2.12.2